mhannum72/mylunch/README.md

 todo
 ====

-* The number of pictures is not being updated!
-This is a BUG BUG BUG!

 * Make the arrow-keys push the grid-nav buttons..

 * Next/Prev icons at the bottom are dumb - move these to the grid page itself,